 Phi Accrual Failure Detector keeps track of the intervals between heartbeats in a sliding window of time and measures the mean and variance of these samples and calculates a value of suspicion level (Phi).
-The value of phi will increase when the period since the last heartbeat gets longer.
-If the network becomes slow or unreliable, the resulting mean and variance will increase, there will need to be a longer period for which no heartbeat is received before the member is suspected.
+The value of phi increases when the period since the last heartbeat gets longer.
+If the network becomes slow or unreliable, the resulting mean and variance increase, there needs to be a longer period for which no heartbeat is received before the member is suspected.

-hazelcast.heartbeat.interval.seconds and hazelcast.max.no.heartbeat.seconds properties will still be used as period of heartbeat messages and deadline of heartbeat messages.
+The hazelcast.heartbeat.interval.seconds and hazelcast.max.no.heartbeat.seconds properties still can be used as period of heartbeat messages and deadline of heartbeat messages.
 Since Phi Accrual Failure Detector is adaptive to network conditions, a much lower hazelcast.max.no.heartbeat.seconds can be defined than Deadline Failure Detector's timeout.

-Additional to above two properties, Phi Accrual Failure Detector has three more configuration properties:
+In addition to the above two properties, Phi Accrual Failure Detector has the following configuration properties: